-I was very flustered.
-I wanted to be seen for my intention, and wanted trust about my intention — that I had intended to pay.
+I was flustered.
+I wanted to be seen for my intention and wanted trust about my intention — that I had intended to pay.
 He already had written the ticket so I knew there was no point in discussing it further.
 It was a done deal.
-Before leaving though I told him I was definitely planning to go to the hearing and I asked him if he would give me his word that he would definitely attend as well.
+Before leaving, though, I told him I was definitely planning to go to the hearing and I asked him if he would give me his word that he would definitely attend as well.
 He looked surprised.
 If an officer doesn’t show up, you automatically win your case.
 But for me, this was just not about the ticket and the $85 fine.
 It bothered me on principle and I wanted to dialogue with the officer about it.
 I wanted to be heard.
 He agreed.
 He said he would see me at the hearing.

-Consistent with the NVC concept of having a clear observation, I also went back and took some photos of the turnstile, showing that it featured a picture of a regular bright yellow MTA card with no notice stating that it was for service entry use only.
+Consistent with the Nonviolent Communication (NVC) concept of having a clear observation, I also went back and took some photos of the turnstile, showing that it featured a picture of a regular bright yellow MTA card with no notice stating that it was for service entry use only.

 The judge was interested in the photos of the turnstile.
-But she also seemed to be taken by hearing my core desires — to live in a city where there is human trust and connection.
+But she also seemed to be taken by hearing my core desires — to live in a city where there are human trust and connection.
 Some benefit of the doubt.
 Some trust about intentions.
 How else could we live together and operate in a city of this size?
-While the conversation started about not paying a fare, I invited the judge to consider a meta view of how we live and relate to each other.
+While the conversation started about not paying a fare, I invited the judge to consider a meta-view of how we live and relate to each other.

 While I waited for her, I thanked the officer for honoring his agreement and coming to the hearing.
 I appreciated him giving me an opportunity to be heard.
 If he had not turned up, I would have won the case automatically.
-But for me, I had much deeper needs: to be seen for my intentions, and to be heard for my vision of the kind of city I want to live in.
+But for me, I had a much deeper desire: to be seen for my intentions and to be heard for my vision of the kind of city I want to live in.

-About 5 months later I noticed that the turnstiles near the service gates were now clearly marked: “Service Entry.”
+About five months later I noticed that the turnstiles near the service gates were now clearly marked, “Service Entry.”